Aromatherapy for Depression

 Aromatherapy is a complementary health modality.
 The safe use of essential oils within the practice of holistic aromatherapy can help enhance your overall emotional outlook and complement other traditional and alternative modalities that are intended to combat depression.
 Aromatherapy and the use of essential oils should not be used as a sustitute for proper medical care.
 Essential oils cannot cure depression, but essential oils do offer potential to help ease symptoms.

 Depression, for some persons, is only temporary and for others, can be a constant struggle.
 Please bear in mind when you read this article that I am not a medical or psychiatric practitioner.
 This article isn't intended to offer diagnosis or medical suggestions.

 If you believe that you are suffering from depression, you should consult with a qualified medical practitioner or psychiatric professional who can properly assist you.
 If you are interested in a natural plan of treatment for depression, consider meeting with a reputable naturopathic doctor in your area.
 If you choose to follow any of the ideas presented within this article, be sure you first discuss them with your doctor or counselor.

-Chemical/hormonal imbalances and situational triggers are two major causes for depression.
-Situational triggers that can cause depression include the following:
+Chemical/hormonal imbalances and situational triggers are two causes for depression.
+Situational triggers that can impact depression include the following:

-Aromatherapy Tips That May Help Ease Symptoms of Depression
+Aromatherapy and Essential Oil Tips That May Help Ease Symptoms of Depression

 Use a diffuser to diffuse uplifting and energizing oils into the air.
 AromaWeb offers a comprehensive article entitled All About Diffusers that explain the differences in diffusers and diffusion methods.
 At work, on aircraft or in situations where you need to be careful of the others around you, you can place a drop or two of your chosen essential oil or essential oil blend onto a cotton ball or tissue and keep that close to you.